BenFradet/dashing/README.md

 # Github access token
 ghToken = token

+# Configuration for the dashboards about pull requests
+prDashboards = {
+  # Github organizations from which to retrieve the data regarding pull requests
+  orgs = [ snowplow ]
+  # List of github handles to ignore, for example if they're wrongly not part of the org
+  peopleToIgnore = [ "scala-steward" ]
+  # How far in the past the GitHub pull request data lookups should go
+  lookback = 730 days
+}

+# Configuration for the dashboards about stars
+starDashboards = {
-# Github organization from which to retrieve the data
+  # Github organization from which to retrieve the data regarding stars
   org = snowplow

-# Name of the most popular repository inside the organization specified above
+  # Name of the most popular repository for the hero repo dashboard
   heroRepo = snowplow
   # Number of most popular repositories to analyze (hero repo excluded)
   topNRepos = 5
+}

 # Duration for which data from GitHub is cached
 cacheDuration = 12 hours